 Everyone does it.
 It is a natural urge.
 Some people are more passionate than others.
 These are all facts.
 There are circumstances when our primary instincts are described as hypersexual.
 As such, the condition itself is not considered to be a problem, but it is not fully understood either.
 Sexuality is the normal, healthy part of everyone’s life.
-Hypersexuality becomes a challenge when it starts influencing your everyday routine, putting you in potentially harmful circumstances and reflects on your relationships with other people.
+Hypersexuality or sex obsessions becomes a challenge when it starts influencing your everyday routine, putting you in potentially harmful circumstances and reflects on your relationships with other people.
 Causes of hypersexuality include higher levels of sex hormones as much as environmental effects.

 How to recognize when enough is too much

 It is always better to consult the healthcare professional when in doubt.
 However, we can point to several symptoms which can tell whether it is high time you schedule your appointment.

 - If you have difficulties handling situations with your sexual partners and habits

 - If you feel embarrassed, shameful or extremely humiliated in regard to your sexual acts

 - If you think about sex all the time, to the extent it prevents you from normal functioning at home, work, etc.

 - If you decide you would change something in your sexual behavior, but you never do